junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Senate amendment submitted
 - 2008-09-18 — The committee substitute as amended agreed to by Unanimous Consent.
 - 2008-09-19 — Message on Senate action sent to the House.
+- 2008-09-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-22 — Considered under suspension of the rules. (consideration: CR H8534-8538)
+- 2008-09-22 — DEBATE - The House proceeded with forty minutes of debate on S. 2606.
+- 2008-09-22 — Held at the desk.
+- 2008-09-22 — Ms. Edwards (MD) moved to suspend the rules and pass the bill.
+- 2008-09-22 — Received in the House.
+- 2008-09-24 — Cleared for White House.
+- 2008-09-24 — Considered as unfinished business. (consideration: CR H9365-9366)
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 636). (text: CR 9/22/2008 H8534-8536)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 636).(text: CR 9/22/2008 H8534-8536)